-October 15 - December 7
+Oct.
+15 - Dec.
+7

-During the Annual Enrollment Period, anyone can join, switch, or drop a Medicare Advantage Plan or prescription drug plan.
-Your coverage will begin on January 1, as long as the plan gets your request by December 7.
+During the Annual Enrollment Period, anyone can join, switch or drop a Medicare Advantage Plan or Prescription Drug Plan.
+Your coverage will begin Jan.
+1, as long as the plan gets your request by Dec.
+7.